sengwoong/CAFE/README.md

 - `update_position` - Update user position
 - `send_message` - Send chat message
 - `use_tool` - Use a tool on an object
+ - `place_object` - Place an inventory item into a room

 ### Server to Client Events
 - `user_joined` - User joined the room